Integrate Heap with Optimizely Web Experimentation

 How Autocapture Reads Optimizely Data

-For example, if the visitor is in the "Checkout Redesign" experiment assigned to "Variation B", every Heap event for that session will carry:
+For example, if the visitor is in the "Checkout Redesign" experiment assigned to "Variation B", every Heap event on that pageview carries the property:

 Enabling Autocapture